jon-terschan/OREF_microclimate/README.md

 ├── OREF_microclimate.Rproj
 └── README.md
 ```
+You can ensure your working directory adhers to this structure by cloning (or downloading) this repository, opening the R project file (´´´OREF_microclimate.Rproj´´´) and sourcing the ´´´01_create_dirs.R´´´ script.
+Opening the project file first should ensure the project file's location is set as the working directory.
+See thee
 # Scripts
 ## 00_source
 Loads all required libraries/packages and runs the pipeline.
 Dependencies must be specified in the source script.
 If you want to source only a single script (e.g, as a background job), I recommend commenting out all other source command and running the source script.